 Figure 6.
-Properties of the full compound space colored by ANN predicted r{ND} (left, unitless) and HOMO-LUMO gap (right, ΔE_g in eV). (top) The 1D histograms of r{ND} and HOMO-LUMO gap are aligned with the respective color bars, with the target design zone ($r{ND} < 0.307$, the mean of MD1, HOMO-LUMO gap < 1 eV) shaded in green. (bottom) The t-distributed stochastic neighbor embedding plots are shown with coloring as indicated in top inset color bar.
-The convex hull of a family of 3744 octahedral complexes with functionalized pyridinyl ligands indicated by a green polyhedron.
-Inset circles show a zoom of this convex hull with discrete complexes in circles: the 134 complexes within target ranges of r{ND} and HOMO-LUMO gap and low distance in latent space (bottom 10%) to the ANN training data. (top, middle) Representative structures of the complexes in the convex hull with typical axial ligands are also shown.
+Properties of the theoretical complex space colored by ANN predicted $r{\rm ND}$ (left, unitless) and HOMO-LUMO gap (right, $\Delta E{\rm g}$ in eV). (top) The 1D histograms of $r{\rm ND}$ and HOMO-LUMO gap are aligned with their respective color bars and target zones ($r{\rm ND}$ <0.307, HOMO-LUMO gap < 1 eV) shaded in green. (bottom) The t-distributed stochastic neighbor embedding plots are shown and colored as indicated in top inset color bar.
+The convex hull of a family of 3744 octahedral complexes with functionalized pyridinyl ligands is indicated by a green outline.
+Inset circles show a zoom of this convex hull with discrete complexes in circles (representative complexes shown in top middle of plot): the 134 complexes within target ranges of $r{\rm ND}$ and HOMO-LUMO gap and low (bottom 10%) distance in latent space to training data.

-In summary, we have demonstrated a low-cost approach that can be integrated into current DFT high-throughput screening workflows for open shell transition metal complexes and materials.
-Over a curated set of nearly 5,000 open shell transition metal complexes from prior high-throughput DFT studies that ranged from tens to hundreds of atoms in size, we evaluated MR character from FON-based diagnostics.
-Since intuitive measures of strong correlation (i.e., the HOMO-LUMO gap) were not predictive of these FON-based diagnostics, we trained ML models to separately predict frontier orbital energies (i.e., the HOMO-LUMO gap) and FONbased diagnostics.
-Models trained to predict these finite-temperature-derived FON-based diagnostics were as predictive as models trained to predict fixed-occupation DFT properties.
+In summary, we have demonstrated a low-cost approach that can be integrated into current DFT high-throughput screening workflows for open-shell transition-metal complexes and materials.
+Over a curated set of nearly 5,000 open-shell transition-metal complexes from prior high-throughput DFT studies, we evaluated MR character from FON-based diagnostics.
+Because intuitive measures of strong correlation (i.e., the HOMO-LUMO gap) were not predictive of these FON-based diagnostics, we trained ML models to separately predict frontier orbital energies (i.e., the HOMO-LUMO gap) and FON-based diagnostics.
+Models trained to predict finite-temperature-derived FON-based diagnostics were as predictive as models trained to predict fixed-occupation DFT properties.
 Analysis of the important features for model prediction revealed that MR character is more metal-sensitive, whereas the HOMO-LUMO gap is more ligand-sensitive.
 We used these principles to identify opportunities for tailoring the two quantities independently.
 We demonstrated the promise of our ANN models for chemical discovery efforts by evaluating MR character over a space of over 187,000 theoretical complexes, identifying large-scale trends in spin-state-dependent MR character, and discovering small HOMO-LUMO gap complexes with low MR character.
-We expect this approach to be valuable both in the practical goal of identifying where DFT-level workflows are sufficiently robust and in discovering strongly correlated molecules as test cases for more advanced electronic structure methods.
+We expect this approach to be valuable both for the practical goal of identifying where DFT-level workflows are sufficiently robust and in discovering strongly correlated molecules as test cases for more advanced electronic structure methods.